 You can also do a roundup email covering the best deals.
 This allows you to add multiple affiliate links in the email.
 Here’s an example from Wirecutter.

-It’s worth pointing out that some affiliate networks do not permit the inclusion of affiliate links in emails.
+It’s worth pointing out that some affiliate networks (and some email marketing services, too) do not permit the inclusion of affiliate links in emails.
 If that’s the case, use your email to send traffic to the web pages where users can find the affiliate links.
 That’s what the Wirecutter did in the above email.

 Avoid having too many or any affiliate links in your first email communication with your email contacts.
 Set up a nice welcome email sequence that helps you build trust with your audience before promoting your affiliate links.